GeekyAnts/laravel-inertia-sharedo/README.md

     php artisan ui sharedo
     ```

-    A sharedo folder containing Vue.js components will be created in your resources directory.
-You can now easily customise your sharedo's Vuejs components 🚀
+    A Sharedo folder containing Vue.js components will be created in your resources directory.
+You can now easily customise your Sharedo's Vuejs components 🚀

 4. Execute this command to migrate Bouncer migrations and the new_users_share_dialog table: